gumaerc-testorg/1.74-fall-2020/content/pages/reconciling-demand-and-supply-i/_index.md

 The readings and supplementary information provided in Section 2 make some points that we need to consider when looking for ways to reconcile food demand and supply:

-*   Demand reductions alone will probably not be sufficient to meet the nutritional needs of the 21st century global population.
+*   Demand reductions alone will probably not be sufficient to meet the nutritional needs of the 21{{< sup "st" >}} century global population.
 Food production will also need to increase.
 The amount of increase required will depend on uncertain changes in per capita demand and population.
 *   At the same time, agricultural technology and management practices will need to be more sustainable than they have been, so that increases in production can be maintained over the long term.
 *   The agricultural system will need to be more resilient so it is able to respond to climate change, disease, and uncertain trade policies.
 *   Food will need to be more accessible to populations that are vulnerable to malnutrition.